hershk17/eventure-web-app/Technology Description.md

 #### APIs

-We will be using the following APIs in order to populate points of interest in our application:
+Some potential APIS we may use in order to populate points of interest in our application:
 1. [Google Maps API](https://developers.google.com/maps)
 3. [Google Places API](https://cloud.google.com/maps-platform/places)
 4. [OpenStreetMap](https://www.openstreetmap.org)